Frequently Asked Questions

 Teacher FAQs

-We can hold dates provisionally for up to 14 days, subject to demand and availability, to give you time to put arrangements in place and check dates and costs with your school and parents.
+We can hold dates provisionally for up to 14 days, subject to demand and availability, to give you time to launch the trip to parents.
+We will send you a parents information guide to help launch the trip and can arrange to attend a parents presentation if this is helpful.

 All our activity programmes are tailored for each school to take into account your objectives, budget, group size, age of pupils etc. so do get in touch to discuss your requirements, check availability and for a detailed quote.
 We recommend booking early to secure your preferred dates, as we take bookings 12-18 months in advance and the peak Summer term in particular fills quickly.